 3 cloves garlic, crushed through a press or finely minced

 1/2 of 1 red onion, thinly sliced or minced

 2 lemons, sliced into wedges

 3 hard boiled eggs, cut into slices or wedges

 1/2 of 1 English cucumber or 3 Persian cucumbers, diced

 Pita Bread, warmed in the oven for a couple minutes

 1 1/2 tablespoons lightly toasted cumin

 1 tablespoon crushed red pepper

-Prep all of these ingredients and set up a ful medames bar, instructing your guests to help themselves to the beans, and then to load their plates up with their favorite toppings.
+- Set up the breakfast bar: Prep all ingredients and set out on the table, instructing your guests to help themselves to the beans, and then to load their plates up with their favorite toppings.